Flesh for Frankenstein

 Retaining the novel’s interest on madness and dominance, Flesh’s Baron von Frankenstein (Udo Kier) brings a withheld sexual lust for his corpses and an arrant aristocratic sensibility to the table.
 Married to his sister Baroness Katrin Frankenstein (Monique van Vooren), arguably even more bilious in her disregard for anyone of lower class, the good Baron’s experiments extend well beyond the feckless regions of merely reanimating dead flesh.
 Instead, he wants to create nothing less than the perfect Serbian national out of revamped body parts from different corpses to feed not only his ego but his sensibilities as a nationalist, Aryan martinet.

 Opening with a couple of children whose silence is matched only by their capacity for malfeasance (rivaling the gang of ghouls that opens Peckinpah’s The Wild Bunch), the saturnine, wordless youths become automatons through which the film’s interest in the relativity of life and death can be divined.
 The children, perpetually submissive and devoid of a voice of their own, are Frankensteinian in their cold, calculating and zombielike demeanor.
-Exhibiting less life than the recently decapitated head of a man or his flailing, blood-expunging corpse, the children intimate a film perpetually fixated on the ways that the dead can display more vivacity than the ostensibly living.
+Exhibiting less life than the recently decapitated head of a man or his flailing, blood-expunging corpse, the children hint at a film perpetually fixated on the ways that the dead can display more vivacity than the ostensibly living.
 In contrast, Udo Kier’s Germanic doctor is a twisty, supercilious behemoth of coiled intensity let loose to overact until his humanity no longer relates to us as “human” at all.
-Like his children, his uncanny qualities are somehow sub-human.
+Like his children, his uncanny qualities are somehow sub-human, but the former figures tacitly expose the linkages between normal biological reproduction and the need to “control” the future under the guise of “creation”.
+They, like machines, seem to exist in a state of electronic, mandatory submission or preconsciousness, as marionettes which expose uncomfortable anxieties about the limits of agency/consciousness and the proverbial puppetmasters which indoctrinate us and thereby defeat the myth of free-will.

 Funny, anti-funny, take your pick, but Flesh boasts a whimsical identity all its own.
 It’s an imperious ruse on paper, and on celluloid, the results have inspired more than their fair share of churlish invective over the years; would that this reputation were a complete canard.
 It is a pity, however, that the film lets itself get lost in some of its noxious fumes, giving way to a tired fervor of rampant anti-social proclivities that eventually come to exist simply against social propriety, rather than for any identity of its own.
 The initial impression the film makes wanes as it eventually stumbles into a rhythm of upending social expectation only to lose track of why, and maybe what, it was upending in the first place.
 A pointed, purposeful glutton of gruesomeness in the opening portions eventually ossifies into a less challenging, more surface-level pastiche of viscous but comparatively pointless blood and putrescence.
-Flesh receives many points for playing in the dark, but not always as many for finding the light.
+But, for the most part, Flesh receives so many points for playing in the dark, that it doesn’t always have to find the light.

 Blood for Dracula